Visiting the Cirque de Mourèze

 Hotels in Mourèze:

-• L’auberge Val Mourèze: located outside the village, the place also has a good reputation.
-People particularly like the setting of the hotel and the magnificent swimming pool as well as the SPA to relax after hiking.
+• L’Auberge Val Mourèze: located outside the village, this place also has a good reputation.
+People particularly like the hotel’s setting, the magnificent swimming pool and the spa, perfect for relaxing after a hike.

-• The gîte l’Ombretta: in the heart of the village, in a quiet place, this is an old winegrower’s house entirely renovated.
+• The gîte L’Ombretta: in the heart of the village, in a quiet location, this is an old winegrower’s house that has been entirely renovated.

-• The guest rooms of Sabel: located outside the village, they offer 2 bedrooms, 1 outside hut and 1 hut in the trees.
+• The Sabel guest rooms: located outside the village, they offer 2 bedrooms, 1 outdoor cabin and 1 treehouse cabin.

-• The Domaine de Nabes gîte: several houses are available for holiday rentals in a splendid setting, away from the crowds.
-Note that it is possible to camp!
+• The Domaine de Nabes gîte: several houses are available as holiday rentals in a splendid setting, away from the crowds.
+Note that camping is also possible!

 Eating out in Mourèze

-As I said at the beginning of the article, you really need to think about bringing water for both hikes because there is nothing on the way.
-You can possibly buy water at the Restaurant Ô Cirque, at the beginning of the hike, only a few minutes from the parking lot.
+As I said at the beginning of the article, you really need to remember to bring water for both hikes, because there is nothing along the way.
+You can possibly buy water at Restaurant Ô Cirque, at the start of the hike, only a few minutes from the car park.

-To eat lunch or dinner, there is a well-known restaurant in the village, called L’art de la flamme.
+For lunch or dinner, there is a well-known restaurant in the village called L’Art de la Flamme.
 You can also eat at the restaurant of Val Mourèze.

-Finally, also note that you can have a drink in a small snack bar in the village located at the end of the hikes, perfect to recharge your batteries – its location is very nice: at the foot of the village castle, in the shade.
-I did not test it personally, but I saw that there is a creperie just next door.
-It’s a good way for those who want to eat quickly and do not have the budget for a restaurant.
-In order to find your way around, you can look at this very good map made by the Mourèze town hall.
+Finally, note that you can also have a drink at a small snack bar in the village, located at the end of the hikes, perfect for recharging your batteries.
+Its location is very pleasant: at the foot of the village castle, in the shade.
+I didn’t try it personally, but I saw that there is also a crêperie just next door.
+It’s a good option for those who want to eat quickly without having the budget for a restaurant.
+To help you find your way around, you can look at this very good map made by the Mourèze town hall.

 I’m coming to the end of this article, my first one about France and even Europe!
-I hope you enjoyed the walk and that the pictures will make you want to discover this beautiful part of Herault.
-I admit it was nice to do and to rediscover, especially with my family.
-Unfortunately, I won’t have time to write another article about the region, but I plan to do it next time.
-There are a lot of things to discover in the area, and to name a few: the Salagou Lake, Saint Guilhem le Désert, Le Cirque de Navacelles, the Larzac, Mediterranean villages by the sea or ponds to enjoy good seafood (Bouzigues, Sète, Balaruc-les-Bains), etc.
+I hope you enjoyed the walk and that the photos will make you want to discover this beautiful part of Hérault.
+I admit it was really nice to do and to rediscover, especially with my family.
+Unfortunately, I won’t have time to write another article about the region for now, but I plan to do it next time.
+There are so many things to discover in the area, to name just a few: Lake Salagou, Saint-Guilhem-le-Désert, the Cirque de Navacelles, the Larzac, Mediterranean villages by the sea or by the lagoons where you can enjoy good seafood, such as Bouzigues, Sète, Balaruc-les-Bains, and more.

 See you soon anyway,